coredns/coredns.io/content/manual/plugins.md

 Processing a query means a Plugin will respond to the client with a reply.

 Note that a plugin is free to deviate from the above list as it wishes.
 Currently all plugins that come with CoreDNS fall into one of these four groups though.
+Note this [blog post](/2017/06/08/how-queries-are-processed-in-coredns/) also provides background in the query routing.

 ## Query Is Processed